CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 </section><hr class="full-line">
 <section class="full-section">
 <a id="asana-project-templates"></a>
-<h1 id="project-templates">Project Templates</h1>
+<h1 id="project-templates">Project templates</h1>

 <pre class="highlight http tab-http">
 <code><a href="/docs/get-a-project-template"><span class="get-verb">GET</span> <span class=""nn>/project_templates/{project_template_gid}</span></a><br><a href="/docs/get-multiple-project-templates"><span class="get-verb">GET</span> <span class=""nn>/project_templates</span></a><br><a href="/docs/get-a-team-39-s-project-templates"><span class="get-verb">GET</span> <span class=""nn>/teams/{team_gid}/project_templates</span></a><br><a href="/docs/instantiate-a-project-from-a-project-template"><span class="post-verb">POST</span> <span class=""nn>/project_templates/{project_template_gid}/instantiateProject</span></a></code>
 </pre>

 <span class="description">
-A *project template* is an object that allows new projects to be created with a predefined setup, which may include tasks, sections, Rules, etc.
+A project template is an object that allows new projects to be created with a predefined setup, which may include tasks, sections, rules, etc.
 It simplifies the process of running a workflow that involves a similar set of work every time.

 Project templates in organizations are shared with a single team.
-You cannot currently change the team of a project template via the API.
+Currently, the team of a project template cannot be changed via the API.
 </span>

 </section>